 “But as darkness settled and our hopes for life flickered, we felt absolutely no resentment for the Allied submarine that had sent the torpedo crashing in.
 We knew they could not tell who was aboard the freighter, and as far as the Navy could have known the ship could have been carrying Jap troops.
 The men were brave and none complained.

 “Some slipped off their life preservers and with a cherry ‘so long’ disappeared.”
 The ship slowly sank lower into the water.

 Cpl.
 Glenn Oliver recalled that he was on the port side and walked back to see the damage caused by the torpedo.
 The deck was peeled back and he could see water inside the hold washing back and forth.
 When a wave went under the ship the stern would wobble up and down and he heard the steel tearing.
 Shortly after this, the stern tore off and sunk; the rest of the ship began to take on water quickly.
 Many on deck tried to find something that floated while others sat calmly on the deck.

 Graef said, “Men without any fear at all, just stayed where they were.
 They sat down, got water to drink, got rice to eat…they couldn’t swim.
 The majority went down with the ship.”

 Most of the POWs were still on deck even after it became apparent that the ship was sinking.
-Some POWs attempted to escape by putting on lifebelts, clinging to hatch covers, rafts, and other flotsam and jetsam.
+Some POWs attempted to escape by putting on lifebelts and clinging to hatch covers, rafts, and other flotsam and jetsam.
 When they reached other Japanese ships, the Japanese pushed them away with poles.

-Of this Oliver said, “They weren’t picking up Americans.
+Of this event, Oliver said, “They weren’t picking up Americans.
 A lot of the prisoners were swimming for the destroyer, but the Japanese were pushing them back into the water.”

 Of the situation in the water, he stated.
 “I kept getting bumped by guys wearing life jackets.
 Nobody wanted to share my planks.
 I didn’t ask them.”